AristideBH/studioMDT/README.md

 Using your GitHub account with [Vercel](https://vercel.com/) free hosting service allows for a quick staging and production deployement to live url.

-> Preparing docs for Github commits & Vercel usage...
+> Preparing docs for GitHub commits & Vercel usage...